jraymakers/jr/README.md

 # JR

-A Node-based job runner with support for asynchrony and dependencies.
+A node.js-based job runner with support for asynchrony and dependencies.

 ### Installation